danhort/docker-magento-old/README.md

 ```
 ./path/to/docker/init.sh
 ```
-This creates a Makefile, docker.env and nginx.conf in the rpoject root.
+This creates a Makefile, docker.env and nginx.conf in the project root.
 Update the docker.env variables COMPOSE_PROJECT_NAME and MAGENTO_ROOT.

 ## Usage